ajkhattak/NextGenSandbox/doc/install.md

 ## Quick Path

-For a typical setup, the workflow is:
+For a typical first-time setup, build the workflow and run the smoke test:

 1. Clone the repository and enter it:
    `git clone https://github.com/ajkhattak/NextGenSandbox && cd NextGenSandbox`